axblueshark/parallel_reordering_algorithms/README.md

 This repository is an integral part of the bachelor thesis **Parallel reordering algorithms and parallel direct solvers**.
 It provides an environment for running parallel numerical experiments, demonstrating effect of different reordering algorithms (e.g. AMD, ND, METIS, ...) along with different direct solvers (MUMPS, SuperLU_DIST, PaStiX and MKL_PARDISO), on computational time, fill-in, memory requirements and other relevant metrics.

-The results will be presented in the **Numerical experiments** chapter of the aforementioned thesis.
+The results are presented in the **Numerical experiments** chapter of the aforementioned thesis.

 **Note:** The installation steps below are intended for a local machine.
-However, the main results were run on the [LUMI supercomputer](https://lumi-supercomputer.eu/).
+However, the main results were run on the [LUMI supercomputer](https://lumi-supercomputer.eu/), a HPC (high performance computing) system hosted by CSC in Finland.

 ## Repository overview and structure
 ```